Tarang/meteor-subscriptions-and-ddp/README.md

 > node client.js
 ```

-If you don't already have MRT installed:
+If you don't already have `mrt` installed:

 ```bash
 > npm install -g meteorite